 Status and Notifications

-When you launch the Home app (to the Home page), you'll see your home's name big and bold near the top of the screen.
+When you launch the Home app and find yourself on the Home page, you'll see your home's name in big and bold lettering near the top of the screen.
 The text below your Home's name is your Home's status.

-The status provides an overview of what your HomeKit-enabled accessories are up to.
+The status provides an overview of what your HomeKit-enabled accessories are currently up to.
 With a quick glance, you can see how many lights are on, the temperature, and more.
 You will also see critical status messages, such as low battery warnings, and accessory update availability.

 The Home app lets you personalize the app with custom wallpapers for your Home and your Rooms.
 If you have multiple houses with HomeKit-enabled accessories, custom wallpapers can help you quickly differentiate between homes.
 It's also an easy way to differentiate between Rooms within a home.